MartinSavko/ui-api/beamline.rst

 List of Actuators:
 ------------------

-Below a list of all known actuators, including those that might logically be associated with the SampleChanger of Diffractometer, as well as more generally with the beamline.
+Below is a list of all known actuators, including those that might logically be associated with the SampleChanger of Diffractometer, as well as more generally with the beamline.